PhilipSCA/philanderson-co-uk/john/learning/com-science.md

 ### Memory
-Main Memory - where all data, files, programs are stored when being used Primary storage - Memory areas that the CPU can access very quickly: (Registers, Cache, RAM, ROM, flash memory)
+Main Memory - where all data, files, programs are stored when being used Primary storage - Memory CPU can access very quickly: (Registers, Cache, RAM, ROM, flash memory)
 - fastest read/write times
 - mostly volatile
 RAM - main memory in computer - can be read & written to - volatile - slower than CPU cache